You’ve read a few posts and articles from people on the OMAD diet who say they’ve lost weight by eating once a day.

 The same rule applies if you train at lunch time.
 If you’ve been fasting since your evening meal the night before, you won’t have eaten anything for 15 hours or so.
 And you still have 5 hours or so before it’s time to eat.
 Again, if your goal is to gain muscle as fast as humanly possible, this is far from optimal.

 The post-exercise “window of opportunity” does stay open a lot longer than was once believed .
 But you still don’t want to go for such a long period of time without eating any protein.
 Doing so will almost certainly slow the rate at which muscle is gained.

 If you’re fasting all day and training hard in the evening, the chances are very high that your performance in that workout is not going to be all that it could be.
-You’ll feel (and perform) a lot better if you eat some carbs either before or during the workout.
-Even just a piece of fruit, like a banana, is better than nothing.
+You’ll feel (and perform) a lot better if you eat something before you train.

 If you’re trying to lose fat, you can do so by eating once a day.
 When it comes to fat loss, what counts is your total calorie intake for the day, rather than when or how often those calories are eaten.

 Plenty of people have lost weight by fasting all day and eating one big meal at night, and there’s no good reason why you can’t do the same.

 However, the OMAD diet isn’t for everyone, and it’s certainly not for me.
 Simply reducing the size of your feeding window offers many of the same benefits of eating one meal a day, but without some of the downsides.